Call to order: 01352 757777

 An underweight horse typically has a body condition score of 4 or lower on the 9-point Henneke scale.
 For these horses, aim for gradual weight gain, with an ideal target score of 5.

-Keep in mind, that pairing beet pulp with alfalfa may increase the calcium levels in the daily diet.
-To correct this, adding a palatable, high-phosphorus feed like wheat bran or a high-phosphorous horse feed balancer can help.
+Keep in mind that pairing beet pulp with alfalfa may increase the calcium levels in the daily diet.
+To correct this, adding a palatable, high-phosphorus feed like wheat bran or a high-phosphorus horse feed balancer can help.

 Beet Pulp as a Performance Feed for Horses